gusindra/hireach/resources/markdown/policy.md

 PRIVACY POLICY

-This policy sets out the basis on which TELIXCEL (collectively "we", “us” and ”our”) collect personal data from you and how we process such data.
+This policy sets out the basis on which HiReach (collectively "we", “us” and ”our”) collect personal data from you and how we process such data.

-By visiting, accessing, or using our Telixcel platform, website, and services (“Services”) or using Telixcel or any other applications or software we provide from time to time (collectively our "Application"), you accept and consent to the practices set out below.
+By visiting, accessing, or using our HiReach platform, website, and services (“Services”) or using HiReach or any other applications or software we provide from time to time (collectively our "Application"), you accept and consent to the practices set out below.
 Further, you acknowledge that every personal data that you have provided or will provide is yours to share and is true and accurate.

  COLLECTION OF PERSONAL DATA